Can Gluten Cause Diabetes?

 It’s important to note that not all gluten free diets are created equal.
 One of the most common myths about gluten free diets is that gluten free foods are always healthier than their gluten containing counterparts.

 This is simply not true.
 A processed food labeled gluten free is generally still junk food, full of refined carbohydrates and unhealthy additives.
 Researchers are starting to look at how the rise of gluten free products available are contributing to other health concerns.
-The reality is that these processed foods, gluten free or not, can contribute to diabetes by raising blood sugar and contributing to insulin resistance.
+The reality is that these processed foods, gluten free or not, are not part of a balanced gluten free diabetic diet, and can contribute to diabetes by raising blood sugar and contributing to insulin resistance.

 Rather than seeking out foods with gluten-free labels, seek out healthy whole foods that don’t come with a laundry list of ingredients that you can’t pronounce or understand.
 Filling your plate with foods like fresh produce and pastured meat and eggs will help mitigate risk of diabetes by providing protein, fat, and fiber to balance blood sugar and nourish the body.
 Most foods that are naturally gluten-free don’t come with a label and they are far better options than products intended to mimic a gluten-containing counterpart.